Reidsy/Reidsy/.github/ISSUE_TEMPLATE/story.md

 # Acceptance Criteria

-- Bulleted list of criteria that we can use to detemermine when this story is finished
+- Bulleted list of criteria that we can use to determine when this story is finished

 # Technical Details